Cray-HPE/docs-csm/install/redeploy_pit_node.md

 <a name="hand-off"></a>

-## 3. Hand-Off
+## 3. Hand-off

-The steps in this guide load hand-off data and reboot the LiveCD node.
+The steps in this section load hand-off data before a later procedure reboots the LiveCD node.

-At the end of these steps, the LiveCD will be no longer active.
-The node it was using will join the Kubernetes cluster as the final of three master nodes, forming a quorum.

 <a name="start-hand-off"></a>

-### 3.1 Start Hand-Off

 1. Start a new typescript.